-These schemas that are created by you or say by the database administrator for the end users who need to work with your database such as Database Developer.
+These schemas that are created by you or by the database administrator for the end users such as database developers who need to work with your database.

 You can watch tutorial 37 on how to create user using ‘Create User’ statement and tutorial 38 on How to create user using ‘SQL Developer’ tool for a better understanding.

 These schemas come preinstalled with your database for practice purposes.
 By default these schemas are locked.
 In order to use them you have to first unlock them.
 In this tutorial we will learn how to unlock sample users in oracle database using ALTER USER DDL statement.

 How to Unlock Sample User/ Schema in oracle database.